MinerGate/minergate-api/README.md

   "token": "1c2VySWQiOiJibGFja19sdWdhMkBtYW1c2VySWQiOiJibGFja19sdWdhMkBtYW1c2VySWQiOiJibGFja19sdWdhMkBtYW"
 }
 ```
-This token you should use in authorized requests.
+This token should be used in authorized requests.

 _Possible errors_:
 ```json